RotherOSS/doc-otobo-installation/content/installation-docker.rst

 .. note::

     Building Docker images locally is usually only needed during development.
-    Another use case is when more current base imagags should be used for an installation.
+    Other use cases are when more current base images should be used for an installation or when extra functionality must be added to the images.

 The Docker files needed for creating Docker images locally are part of the the git repository https://github.com/RotherOSS/otobo: